redmix-run/redmix/docs/docs/contributing-walkthrough.md

 2. **Install a fresh project using the local Framework template code:** Sometimes you need to create a project that uses the Template codebase in your local branch of the Framework, e.g. your changes include modifications to the CRWA Template and need to be tested.
 Running the command above is exactly the same as `yarn create redwood- app …`, only it runs the command from your local Framework package using the local Template codebase.
 Note: this is the same command used at the start of the `yarn build:test-project` command.

 ```
-yarn babel-node packages/create-redwood-app/src/create-redwood-app.js <path/to/project>
+yarn babel-node packages/create-redmix-app/src/create-redmix-app.js <path/to/project>
 ```

 3. **Clone the Redwood Tutorial App repo:** This is the codebase to use when starting the Redwood Tutorial Part 2.
 It is updated to the latest version and has the Blog features.
 This is often something we use for local development.
 Note: be sure to upgrade to canary and look out for breaking changes coming with the next release.

 4. **Install a fresh project**: `yarn create redwood-app <path/to/project>` If you just need a fresh installation 1) using the latest version template codebase and 2) without any features, then just install a new Redwood project.
 Note: this can have the same issues regarding the need to upgrade to canary and addressing breaking changes (see Notes from items 2 and 3 above).

 > Note: All the options above currently set the language to JavaScript.
-If you would like to work with TypeScript, you can add the option `--typescript` to either of the commands that run the create-redwood-app installation.
+If you would like to work with TypeScript, you can add the option `--typescript` to either of the commands that run the create-redmix-app installation.

 #### Step 3: Link the local Framework with the local test Project